michael-spengler/fairness/README.md

 2. also sharing some random posts in other languages [like here in german language](https://www.linkedin.com/feed/update/urn:li:activity:6940964509377298432/) might be helpful
 3. ... tbc ...

+## Spread Love & Fairness
+... for example by sharing the [cultkamasutra.eth](https://cultkamasutra.eth.limo)